ihenwk/ihenwk/README.md

  </p>

 After working as a Pharmacist for four years delivering customer focused solutions within the healthcare industry, I took an interest in software engineering due to my interest in the use of technology in healthcare.
-This led to me taking a full-stack bootcamp in Java delivered by Wiley Edge.
+This led to me taking a full-stack bootcamp in Java.
 I am passionate about learning new technologies and using my creativity to come up with solutions to everyday problems.
 I have an interest in working with microservices, rest APIs and the cloud.

 I am currently looking for my first role as a software engineer where I can learn about new technologies, push boundaries/think outside the box, work collaboratively with great minds to create technical solutions to complex problems, and further develop my skills as a software engineer.